A note on the cone conjecture for K3 surfaces in positive characteristic: Some results on specializations of automorphisms and Nef cones

 Fix a Henselian dvr $R$ with algebraically closed residue field $k$ and fraction field $K$.
 Fix an algebraic closure $\widebar K\supset K$.
 Given a finite extension $K\subset L$, write $R_L$ for the integral closure of $R$ in $L$; this is again a complete dvr.

-\begin{thm} Let $\pi:X\to\spec R$ be a smooth projective relative $K3$ surface.
-Suppose the specialization morphism $\sp:\Pic(X_{\widebar K})\to\Pic(X_k)$ is an isomorphism.
-There is an injective group homomorphism $\sigma:\Aut(X_{\widebar K})\to\Aut(X_k)$ such that $\sp$ is $\sigma$-equivariant with respect to the natural actions. \end{thm} \begin{proof} Given a pair of field extensions $L'/L/K$, the faithful flatness of $L'/L$ implies that the pullback map is injective.
-By standard finite presentation results, we thus see that for a fixed algebraic closure $\widebar K/K$ the pullback maps define a canonical isomorphism
+\begin{thm} Let $\pi:X\to\spec R$ be a smooth projective relative surface whose special fiber is not birationally ruled.
+Write

-with the colimit taken over finite subextensions.
+for the natural specialization map.
+If $\sp(\ms L)$ is ample for every ample invertible sheaf $\ms L$ on $X_{\widebar K}$ then there is a group homomorphism such that $\sp$ is $\sigma$-equivariant with respect to the natural pullback actions.
+In addition, if $\H^0(X, T_X)=0$ then $\sigma$ is injective. \end{thm} \begin{proof} Given a pair of field extensions $L'/L/K$, the faithful flatness of $L'/L$ implies that the pullback map is injective.
+On the other hand, given any algebraic field extension $L/K$, any automorphism of $X_L$ is defined over some finite subextension.
+We thus see that for a fixed algebraic closure $\widebar K/K$ the pullback maps define a canonical isomorphism with the colimit taken over all finite subextensions.
 For each finite extension $L/K$, let $R_L$ denote the normalization of $R$ in $L$; since $R$ is Henselian, $R_L$ is again a Henselian dvr with residue field $k$.